-By default, the Collect Uptime Agent data check box is clear.
-For this exercise, clear the Collect WMI Agentless data check box as well.
+By default, the Collect Uptime Agent data and Collect WMI Agentless data check boxes are clear.
 This means the metrics Uptime Infrastructure Monitor retrieves for each monitored VM is what the vCenter Server itself collects and provides to Uptime Infrastructure Monitor.
 For these "basic VMs," their metrics are a subset of what can be collected from the guest operating system using the Uptime Infrastructure Monitor Agent or using WMI.
 For simplicity in this guide, we work with a "basic" vCenter Server inventory.
 You can learn more about agent- and WMI-based data collection in the next module, where you are adding physical servers.